 Stelara is used to treat the following inflammatory diseases:

-Moderate to severe Crohn’s disease - in adults
+Moderate to severe Crohn’s disease - in adults and children who weigh at least 40 kg

 Moderate to severe ulcerative colitis - in adults

 Crohn’s disease

 Crohn’s disease is an inflammatory disease of the bowel.
 If you have Crohn’s disease you will first be given other medicines.
 If you do not respond well enough or are intolerant to these medicines, you may be given Stelara to reduce the signs and symptoms of your disease.